yirong-c/CLRS/readme.md

 (in LaTeX and handwriting)
 (the handwriting part will be updated to LaTeX)

+If you have any issues or want to discuss anything, you are welcome to new an issue or discussion.

 For those who starred the repo, we really appreciate it.
 Your star is our motivation to do better.